 International Volunteer Day is celebrated by many non-governmental organizations, civil society, and the private sector, among others.
 It is also marked and supported by the United Nations Volunteers (UNV) programme.

-IVD is a chance for individual volunteers, communities and organizations to promote their contributions to development at the local, national and international levels.
-By combining United Nations support with a grassroots mandate, the day is a unique opportunity for people and volunteer-involving organizations to work with government agencies, non-profit institutions, community groups, academia and the private sector.
+International Volunteer Day is a chance for individual volunteers, communities and organizations to promote their contributions to development at the local, national and international levels.
+By combining United Nations support with a grassroots mandate, International Volunteer Day is a unique opportunity for people and volunteer-involving organizations to work with government agencies, non-profit institutions, community groups, academia and the private sector.

 United Nations General Assembly resolutions